Alabama Fishing License 2023: Ultimate Guide [Fees, Seasons, Fishing Regulations & More]

 Most types of recreational fishing in Alabama need a fishing license for those who are 16 years of age or older.
 The Alabama Department of Conservation and Natural Resources (DCNR) requires and controls fishing licenses.

-• Age: In Alabama, you must be 16 years of age or older to get a fishing license.
+• Age: you must be 16 years of age or older

 • Residency: Alabama residency is required in order to obtain an annual resident fishing license.
-A non-resident fishing license is available for purchase.
+A non-resident license is also available for purchase.

 • Fishing Type: Both freshwater and sea fishing need a separate license.